major/rhel7stig-sphinx/doc/source/medium.rst

 Configure the operating system to generate audit records when successful/unsuccessful attempts to use the "renameat" command occur.

-Add the following rules in "/etc/audit/rules.d/audit.rules" (removing those that do not match the CPU architecture):
+Add the following rules in "/etc/audit/rules.d/audit.rules":

+Note: The rules are duplicated to cover both 32-bit and 64-bit architectures.
+Only the lines appropriate for the system architecture must be configured.

 -a always,exit -F arch=b32 -S renameat -F perm=x -F auid>=1000 -F auid!=4294967295 -k delete

 -a always,exit -F arch=b64 -S renameat -F perm=x -F auid>=1000 -F auid!=4294967295 -k delete

 The audit daemon must be restarted for the changes to take effect.